andresmolivares/ForaFinServices/README.md

 ## Future Updates

-**Persisting CIK Data** - CIK data is currently read from file behind an API endpoint, but we can persist CIK data into a database for faul-tolerant access with scheduled reads and cache updates, which will automate CIK data load executions.
+**Persisting CIK Data** - CIK data is currently read from file behind an API endpoint, but we can persist CIK data into a database for faul-tolerant access with scheduled reads and cache updates.

-**Cache Updates** - Company info repository is updated at a configured interval to support requests for fundable data.
-We can add a background process to keep company info data up-to-date when the CIK source changes, i.e. Hangfire, Redis.
+**Cache Updates** - Cache Refresh Options has improved data availability but, we can still leverage persistant, distributed solutions to keep company info data up-to-date, i.e. Hangfire, Redis.